Consistency and the exclusion core in object allocation with co-ownership: Additional Examples

 \begin{example}[YRMH-IGYT $ \subsetneq $ refined exclusion core] Consider the following economy.

 We explain that $ \mu $ cannot be found by YRMH-IGYT, but it is in the refined exclusion core.

 Suppose that $ \mu $ is an outcome of YRMH-IGYT.
 Because $ 3 $ most prefers $ c $, $ 3 $ cannot be removed when $ c $ is still available.
-Thus, when $ 4 $ points to $ c $ in some step, because $ 3 $ remains and is an owner of $ c $, $ c $ must point to one of its owners.
-If $ c $ does not point to $ 3 $ in that step, because $ 1 $ obtains $ a $ and $ 2 $ obtains $ b $, after they are removed, $ c $ will point to $ 3 $.
-So, in any case, $ c $ must point to $ 3 $ in some step, and $ 3 $ will then obtain $ c $, which is a contradiction.
+So, when $ 4 $ points to $ c $ in some step, because $ 3 $ remains and is an owner of $ c $, $ c $ must point to one of its owners.
+If $ c $ does not point to $ 3 $ in that step, because $ 1 $ obtains $ a $ and $ 2 $ obtains $ b $, after they are removed, $ c $ must point to $ 3 $.
+So, in any case, $ c $ must point to $ 3 $ in some step, and $ 3 $ must then obtain $ c $, which is a contradiction.

-Suppose that $ \mu $ is weakly exclusion blocked by some coalition $ C $.
-The coalition must contain $ 3 $ because she is the only agent who can be made strictly better off.
+Suppose that $ \mu $ is weakly exclusion blocked by a coalition $ C $.
+The coalition must contain $ 3 $, because $ 3 $ is the only agent who can be strictly better off.
 To make $ 3 $ strictly better off, $ 4 $ must be excluded from $ c $.
 So, the coalition cannot contain $ 4 $.
 Then, the only possible coalition is $ \{1,2,3\} $, because any other coalition does not control any object.
-However, because $ 1 $ is an unaffected agent in the coalition yet her assignment, $ a $, is not owned by the coalition, the blocking does not hold. \end{example}
+However, because $ 1 $ is an unaffected agent yet her assignment, $ a $, is not owned by the coalition, the blocking cannot hold. \end{example}